slnubla/Ko-No.1/README.md

 ## FAQ
 #### But why?
 I really like the Arisu layout, But there is no easily accessible high quality case available for it that meets the Design I was looking for.
 I eventually stumbled upon [Jim Palmer's](https://github.com/overset) case design which fit the design Language I was looking for (with minor design choices i did not quite like).
 So i took it upon myself and modfied it to fit what i invisioned.
+#### Will there be a GB?
+As of right now I am planning on running a GB for this case
+#### Can I use this case?
+Of course! like Jim Palmer said its all in the "heart of opensource" feel free to use it in anyway you like.
+Although conisder giving credit to this and FateNozomi for the original Arisu keyboard

 ## Modifications Made
 - Changed height of the case so that it sits flush on the bottom, covering the base plate